Table of Contents:

 Nausea in cats is a very common condition.
 It can occur on its own or just prior to the act of vomiting.
-In humans, nausea is also referred to as “feeling sick to your stomach”, “queasy”, or having an “upset stomach,” and is associated with a feeling of discomfort and unease in the stomach.
-In cats, nausea is harder to define, as animals can’t tell you that they feel unwell.
-In many instances, it is unclear that there is an issue until the cat vomits.
+In humans, nausea is also referred to as queasiness, having an upset stomach, or “feeling sick to your stomach,” and is associated with a feeling of discomfort in the stomach.
+Nausea is harder to define in cats, since animals can’t tell you that they feel unwell.
+In many instances, it is unclear that there is an issue until your cat vomits.
 The most common symptoms of nausea in cats are lack of appetite, licking, excessive chewing, hypervocalization (excessive meowing), restlessness, and drooling.
 Nausea can make cats feel uncomfortable and restless.
 Some cats will pace around while meowing, while others will lie in the same spot drooling.

 Overview of Feline Nausea

 A number of diseases or conditions can also cause nausea in cats, especially disorders of the gastrointestinal system (stomach and/or intestines).
 Nausea can be secondary to a disease from a different system such as cancer, acute or chronic kidney failure, diabetes, liver problems, or various infectious diseases.
-This can make the diagnosis of the cause of nausea a challenge.
+This is why diagnosing nausea can be such a challenge.

 At one time or another, your pet may have a bout of vomiting following a period of nausea.
 Vomiting may be a sign of a very minor problem or it may indicate something more serious.